 You also get to see visit a smaller family-owned castle, Château de Nitray, where you'll be served a tasty lunch featuring local products and wine from the castle's own vineyard/winery.
 The tour of Chenonceau is in the afternoon, where you'll be offered another wine tasting (alternately, you can spend time exploring the castle's gardens) - a nice end to a perfect day.

-Catch the train to the medieval town of Chartres at Montparnasse Station in Paris.
+You can catch the train to Chartres at Montparnasse Station in Paris.
 Buy your tickets in the station for around 25€ each way.
-Trains run about every hour the weekends, and even more frequently during the week - you can check the schedule on the SNCF website.
+Trains run about every hour on the weekends, and even more frequently during the week - you can check the schedule on the SNCF website.

-When you arrive in Chartres, you'll spot the spires of the Cathedral slightly to the left as you exit the train station - a 3-5 minute walk.
+When you arrive in Chartres, you'll easily spot the spires of the Cathedral slightly to the left as you exit the train station - a 3-5 minute walk.
+Since it's the only cathedral in town, you really can't miss it.

 As you walk around the outside of the cathedral, look up to see flying buttresses and pointed arches, and massive expanses of intricate stone carvings - about 4,000 in all.